Best Low Storage PC Games

 Peglin is another turn-based RPG that incorporates pachinko roguelike gameplay wherein players battle foes by collecting unique orbs.

-These spheres are then used to pop pegs that deal damage to enemies based on how many were popped with consideration for any special relics the player may have equipped.
+These orbs are then used to pop pegs that deal damage to enemies based on how many were popped with consideration for any special relics the player may have equipped.

 Over time, players can upgrade their orbs and relics to defeat larger monsters and bosses while exploring procedurally generated maps.